guyroutledge/jekyll-blog/_posts/blog/2014-07-10-coding-in-the-open.md

 it was readable; definitely two things to try and improve in the future.

-I also had my mic muted, partly because there was someone else working in my office that day, and partly down to fear of mumbling a lot of nonsense or expletives when stuff didn't work as planned (this only happened once in a 2hr30min video which was a pleasant surprise)!
+I also had my mic muted, partly because there was someone else working in my office that day, partly because I wasn't sure what to say, and partly down to fear of mumbling a lot of nonsense or expletives when stuff didn't work as planned (this only happened once in a 2hr30min video which was a pleasant surprise)!

 Other than that, I enjoyed the process.
 I think a lot can be learned by watching and sharing this kind of content; what tools people use, how